junebug-junie/ai-voice-assistant-service/README.md

 - **llm-brain** — **Ollama** server for the LLM (Mistral/Mixtral/etc.).
 Uses GPU for inference.
 - **coqui-tts** — **Coqui TTS** service for high-quality speech synthesis.
 - **caddy** — **Caddy** reverse proxy for dev/prod routing and HTTPS in production.

-> App code under `scripts/` has been refactored into multiple files.

 ---